Batiste32/7Doigts-GenAI-RT/README.md

 </p>

 Each of them requires different input fields.
 To explore each possibility, it is recommended to use the preset selection to see what kind of effect requires what inputs and what kind of output you can expect.
 If an input isn't defined, default values will be used.
+**Warning :** The Perspective effect requires a white figure on a black background.
+Segmentate your input beforehand.

 **List of Inputs per effect :**